Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 **Challenges**:
 One of the key challenges we faced this week was with the CAD design of the sensor mount.
 While the initial design was functional, it did not account for all the physical constraints, such as varying pipe diameters and optimal sensor positioning.
 This led to issues with sensor stability and alignment during testing.
-To address this, we plan to iterate on the CAD model, incorporating adjustable features to accommodate different setups and improve usability.
+To address this, we plan to iterate on the CAD model, incorporating adjustable features to use different setups and improve usability.

 Here is a picture of our initial mount:
 ![initialmount](images/initialmount.png)